Recipe Overview

 Servings: makes 6 cups

-- Flavor Boosters: In addition to the vegetables, this rice gets a ton of flavor from fresh garlic, chili powder, cumin, and Mexican oregano.
+- Flavor boosters: In addition to the vegetables, Mexican rice has a medley of spices and herbs: fresh garlic, chili powder, cumin, and dried oregano (either Mexican or regular oregano is fine).

-- Rice: We love to use long grain white rice for this recipe, but you may also use different types of rice.
-See the FAQs section below or the recipe notes for tips.
+- Rice: I usually use long grain white rice for this recipe, but you may also use different types of rice, including brown rice.

 - Chicken stock: Cooking the rice in chicken stock adds good flavor.
 You can also use vegetable stock or broth for a vegetarian version of this recipe.
 In a pinch, you could also use water.

-A few tips: You’ll find that sautéing the rice with the onions and peppers infuses the rice with lots of flavor and prevents it from getting sticky.
-Another helpful trick is to rinse the rice under running water until the water runs clear.
-Some cooks soak the rice in water for 15 minutes, and then rinse it, removing most of the starch from the rice.
+Sautéing the rice with the onions and peppers infuses the rice with lots of flavor and prevents it from getting sticky.
+However, if your Mexican rice is stickier than you’d like it, the next time you make it, rinse the rice under running water until the water runs clear.
 If the rice still seems too sticky to you, try basmati rice instead of long grain white rice.

-- Make it a main dish: Stir in a can of rinsed and drained pinto or red beans.
-Rice and beans is a fabulous meatless/vegetarian meal, especially topped with a sprinkling of Mexican style cheese.
-Like meat?
-Make Mexican rice with ground beef.
-Simply brown a pound of ground beef, turkey or chorizo with the onions and peppers, and continue with the recipe.
-Or try this one pan sweet pepper rice with sausage for an easy weeknight meal.
+- Make it a vegetarian main dish.
+Stir in a can of rinsed and drained pinto or red beans.
+Rice and beans is a fabulous meatless/vegetarian meal, especially topped with a sprinkling of Mexican-style cheese.

-- More veggies: Stir in corn or peas, or increase the amount of onions and bell peppers.
+- Add extra veggies.
+Boost the veggie content with canned or frozen corn or frozen peas, or increase the amount of onions and bell peppers.

-- Add toppings: Top with salsa, shredded cheese, sour cream, sliced avocado, chopped fresh peppers or onions.
+- Try different toppings.
+Top your Mexican rice with salsa, shredded cheese, sour cream, sliced avocado, chopped fresh peppers or onions.

-Refrigerate: Leftover Mexican rice can be stored in the fridge for four to five days, tightly covered.
+Refrigerate: Leftover Mexican rice can be refrigerated in a covered container for four to five days.

 Freeze: Mexican rice can be frozen in a freezer-safe container or bag for up to a month.
 Thaw overnight in the fridge.